15 Ways to Naturally Lower Stress to Shed Weight and Inflammation

 - Your bedroom is a place of rest, so consider keeping only things like your clothing, your bed, soft lighting, fluffy blankets and pillows, a book, and minimal decor in your room.

 Reduce Your Caffeine Intake

 Be Kind to Yourself!

-This one is by far the most powerful way to help relieve stress, lower inflammation and help your body release any unwanted weight.
+This one is by far the most powerful way to help relieve stress, lower inflammation, and help your body release any unwanted weight.
 How we speak to ourselves matters.
-Just as we know that visualizing a skill can help us perfect it, our brains and bodies respond to the way we talk to ourselves.
+Just as we know that visualizing a skill can help us perfect it, our brains and bodies respond to how we talk to ourselves.
 Practicing self-love and self-care means that we’re honoring ourselves for where we’re at rather than punishing ourselves for not being where we think we should be.

 It’s wonderful to have goals, as long as we remember we’re entirely lovable just as we are now too!
 Here are 6 Reasons Self-love is important.